OpenCerts/opencerts-documentation/document_renderer.md

 };
 ```

-Import the custom templates folder and export it as a key-value pair.
+Import the govtechDemoCert folder and export it as a key-value pair.
 The key will be used in the .opencerts file later to reference the folder where the templates are stored.
 This key-value pair **MUST NOT** be a duplicate of another existing template's key.

 ### Registering Templates

-To allow the OpenCerts viewer to detect the new certificate templates, the value used in the `$template.name` field must equal the key corresponding to the template folder you have created.
+To allow the OpenCerts viewer to detect the new certificate templates, the value used in the `$template.name` field **must** equal the key corresponding to the template folder you have created.
 For example, the unwrapped version of our custom .opencerts file should look like this:

 ```javascript
 const certificate = {